Meadea

 Meadea is a historic home located at White Post, Clarke County, Virginia.
 It was built prior to 1760 consisting of just two rooms and loft.
 It had a central stone chimney with two hearths, one of which was dedicated to cooking.

-An aid to George Washington, Col. Richard Kidder Meade (1746-1805), of the American Revolutionary War, after the war, bought a large tract of land in the valley of Virginia on the advice of George Washington.
+An aide to George Washington, Col. Richard Kidder Meade (1746–1805), of the American Revolutionary War, after the war bought a large tract of land in the valley of Virginia on the advice of George Washington.